SandRidge strikes deal that could lead to CEO's removal

 Ward resigned from Chesapeake in 2006 to start his own natural gas company, SandRidge, several miles away in Oklahoma City.

-This month, energy company Hess Corp (HES.N) agreed to replace three board members and sell a range of assets amid calls for change from investor Elliott Associates.
+This month, energy company Hess Corp (HES.N) agreed to replace six board members and sell a range of assets amid calls for change from investor Elliott Associates.

 A vote on TPG-Axon's proposal to remove SandRidge's entire board was set to wrap up on Friday.
 The fund agreed to shut down that vote and end its plans to make proposals and nominate directors at this year's annual meeting.

-Note: (This story is corrected from March 13th story with number of board members replaced at Hess to six from three in 18th paragraph)